creativecommons/cc-signals/README.md

 #### Credit

 Attribution and provenance in the context of large AI models is complex, difficult, and rapidly evolving as technologies develop.
 However, this does not mean that the concept of credit should be seen as irrelevant or impossible in the context of AI.
 We seek to establish norms around what is possible, not letting the perfect be the enemy of the good.
 Like the attribution condition in the CC licenses, we imagine the credit signal element being enacted in any reasonable manner.
 We plan to develop guidance and best practices around credit in future stages of this work, drawing on the progress being made in this area by others in the field.
 For now, at a minimum, we expect this signal to require citation of the training dataset by the reuser.
-For techniques that enable models to retrieve information in response to queries, such as retrieval augmented generation (RAG), and other use cases where it is technically feasible to connect content with particular outputs, outputs must cite the collection as a source with a link.
+For techniques that enable models to retrieve information in response to queries, such as retrieval augmented generation (RAG), and other use cases where it is technically feasible to connect content with particular outputs, outputs must cite the content as a source with a link.

 #### Direct Contribution